cpcdoy/cpcdoy.github.io/content/articles/tp-2.md

 Here's what a digit looks like:
 ![mnist_example](/images/tp-2/mnist_example.png)

-Now, the dataset contains 60k digits, so it's going to be hard for us to train the model directly in one batch because it might not fit in our GPU's memory, so let's train the model by making several passes of gradient descent by using mini-batches.
+Now, the dataset contains 60k digits, so it's going to be hard for us to train the model directly with the entire dataset in one batch because it might not fit in our GPU's memory, so let's train the model by making several passes of gradient descent by using mini-batches.
 We call this method [mini-batch gradient descent](https://machinelearningmastery.com/gentle-introduction-mini-batch-gradient-descent-configure-batch-size/):

 ```Python
 # The number of images our DataLoader should return per batch